sanjaypotnuru/EarthQuake_DataPipeline/README.md

 - Use notebook logs to inspect returned JSON between activities when troubleshooting ADF/Synapse mappings.

 ## Quick Git steps (from repo root)
-- Save this README as `README.md` at the repository root.
+- Save the README as `README.md` at the repository root.
 - Commit and push:
 ```bash
 git add README.md